CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Network-Command-Line-Utility-NCLU.md

 - `net rollback` provides a mechanism to revert back to an earlier configuration.
 - `net commit confirm` requires you to press *Enter* to commit changes using NCLU.
 If you run `net commit confirm` but do not press *Enter* within 10 seconds, the commit automatically reverts and no changes are made.
 - `net commit description <description>` enables you to provide a descriptive summary of the changes you are about to commit.
-- `net commit permanent` retains the [backup file](../../Installation-Management/Back-up-and-Restore/) taken when committing the change.
+- `net commit permanent` retains the {{<link url="Back-up-and-Restore" text="backup file">}} taken when committing the change.
 Otherwise, the backup files created from NCLU commands are cleaned up periodically.
 - `net del all` deletes all configurations and stops the IEEE 802.1X service.

     {{%notice note%}}

-The `net del all` command does not remove [management VRF](../../Layer-3/Management-VRF/) configurations; NCLU does not interact with eth0 interfaces and management VRF.
+The `net del all` command does not remove {{<link url="Management-VRF" text="management VRF">}} configurations; NCLU does not interact with eth0 interfaces and management VRF.

     {{%/notice%}}